 To the extent conditions in the national and global economy change, our business could be harmed as current and potential customers may reduce or postpone spending or choose not to purchase or renew subscriptions to our products which they may consider discretionary.
-In particular, the U.K. held a referendum in June 2016 in which voters approved an exit from the E.U., commonly referred to as "Brexit."
-In March 2017, the U.K. notified the E.U. of its intention to exit as provided in Article 50 of the Treaty on European Union.
-The terms of the withdrawal are subject to continuing negotiation and it is unclear what economic impact Brexit will have.
-Brexit has caused significant political uncertainty in both the U.K. and the E.U.
-If the U.K. does not approve a withdrawal agreement with the E.U. by March 29, 2019 when the U.K. officially leaves the E.U., it is possible the level of economic activity in this region will be adversely impacted, our customers' use of our products and their ventures could be adversely impacted and we could face increased exposure to foreign currency risks, each of which could adversely affect our operating results.
+To the extent conditions in the national and global economy change, our business could be harmed as current and potential customers may reduce or postpone spending or choose not to purchase or renew subscriptions to our products which they may consider discretionary.
+In March 2017, the U.K. formally notified the E.U. of its intention to leave the EU pursuant to Article 50 of the Treaty on European Union (Brexit).
+The U.K. ceased to be an EU Member State on January 31, 2020, but enacted a Data Protection Act substantially implementing the GDPR, effective in May 2018, which was further aimed to align more substantially with the GDPR following Brexit.
+It is unclear how U.K. data protection laws or regulations will develop in the medium to longer term and how data transfers to and from the U.K. will be regulated.
+In addition, some countries are considering or have enacted legislation requiring local storage and processing of data that could increase the cost and complexity of delivering our services.
+It is possible the level of economic activity in this region will be adversely impacted, our customers' use of our products and their ventures could be adversely impacted and we could face increased exposure to foreign currency risks, each of which could adversely affect our operating results.
 For example, registrants with .eu domains will be required to update their contact information with an address in the E.U. or risk forfeiting those domains; registrants of domains with other European-based country code TLDs may be required to do the same.